mishelashala/zettelkasten/reference/Databases.md

 "A table that stores data used to supply information is called a data table, and it is the most common type of table in a relation database."

 Database Design for Mere Mortals, p42

+### Subset tables

+"Tables that have almost identical structures are commonly subset tables; there are usually only a few unique fields that distinguish one table from the other."

 ### Validation Table